 Besides being an excellent digestive, fennel seeds might also help in reducing acidity.
 The seeds have an enzyme called anethole, which has antispasmodic properties that might help in reducing acid reflux (6).

 How to: If your child is old enough to chew, then given them a spoonful of fennel seeds to chew after meals.

 It is said that aniseed has a soothing effect on a troubled stomach, so might be helpful to reduce acid reflux.

 - Get the child to chew some aniseed after eating food.

 - Alternatively, soak the aniseed along with sugar candy in a cup of water for three to four hours.
 Strain the water and give it to the child to drink.

-- You can also use aniseed paste to egg and meat dishes to help digest it properly, and prevent any heartburn.
+- You can also consider using aniseed paste to egg and meat dishes to help digest it properly, and prevent any heartburn.

 - Clean a piece of ginger, peel and grate it.
 Extract the juice from it and mix it with a glass of warm water.
 Give it to the child to drink on an empty stomach.

 - You can also use ginger in food to prevent acid reflux symptoms.

 Basil or Tulsi leaves are believed to be effective in treating the symptoms of acid reflux.

 - Take a few basil leaves and boil them in a bowl of water.
 Let it reduce to one-third its original quantity.
 Let it cool and drink it in the morning.

 How to: Give one teaspoon of coconut oil to the child once a day (above two years of age).
 You can add the oil to a warm drink or use in foods.
 However, make sure your child is not allergic and also consult with your doctor before administering coconut oil orally to your child.